brimdata/zed/zng/docs/spec.md

 Any Unicode code point may be represented in a `string` value using the same `\u` syntax as Javascript.
 Specifically:
-* The sequence `\uhhhh` where each `h` is a hexadecimal digit represents the Unicode code point corresponding to the given 4-digit (hexadecimal) number.
+* The sequence `\uhhhh` where each `h` is a hexadecimal digit represents the Unicode code point corresponding to the given 4-digit (hexadecimal) number, or:
 * `\u{h*}` where there are from 1 to 6 hexadecimal digits inside the
   brackets represents the Unicode code point corresponding to the given hexadecimal number.

 `\u` followed by anything that does not conform to the above syntax is not a valid escape sequence.
 The behavior of an implementation that encounters such